rackspace-cookbooks/redis-multi/README.md

 `default['redis-multi']['slaves'] = %w()` Used to hold a list of slave IP addresses that is populated through search and a `redis_slave` tag.

+** Note that the two settings below only apply if you don't define your own `node[redisio]` instances of redis (if you call the recipe without doing that, these ports will be used as the defaults for new instances)

 `default['redis-multi']['bind_port'] = 6379` Used for the port for masters,
 slaves, and sentinels.
 Right now, this must be the same everywhere.
 To override ports, and make them different on different nodes, you will have to use upstream directly.

-`default['redis-multi']['sentinel_port'] = 46379` Used to specify an alternate default port for sentinel instances.
+`default['redis-multi']['sentinel_port'] = 46379` Used to specify an alternate
+default port for sentinel instances.

 License & Authors
 -----------------